 Care teams made up of a group or groups of individuals are often found in situations that utilizes multi-disciplinary teams.
 The services provided by these teams can be clinical and non-clinical.

-Example of a care team made up of a single individual is a patient who provides self-care and may consider his caregiver team a team of one, himself.
+An example of a care team made up of a single individual is a patient who provides self-care and may consider his caregiver team a team of one, himself.
 He provides his clinical care by self-administering his medications, checking his own blood glucose levels etc. He provides his non-clinical care by taking care of his own administrative or financial needs such as scheduling his own appointments and paying for his own care services.
 Another example is a physical therapist who may have his own physical therapy business in which he functions independently providing physical therapy services to patients in an out-patient setting.
 He provides non-clinical services such as billing, appointment scheduling, etc.

 Care teams can be discipline and or condition specific.
 Examples of discipline specific care teams include, but not limited to, cardiology care team, nursing care team, respiratory care team, etc. Conditions specific care team examples include, but not limited to, diabetes care team, oncology care team, wound care team, etc. These care teams are often clinical in nature because of the types of services provided to the patient.
 Some care teams can be non-clinical in nature providing services that may be administrative, personal care, social or community based.
 Other care teams can provide both clinical and non-clinical services.

-HL7 Care Team Definition projecthas defined the following classification of types of care team: Encounter-focused Care Team, Episode-focused Care Team, Condition-focused Care Team, Care-coordination focused Care Team and Research-focused Care Team.
+The HL7 Care Team Definition projecthas defined the following classification of types of care team: Encounter-focused Care Team, Episode-focused Care Team, Condition-focused Care Team, Care-coordination focused Care Team and Research-focused Care Team.
 This classification is used to include care team members specific to a particular care plan, an episode of care, an encounter or to reflect all team members across these perspectives.